astralfrontier/peppermile.org/src/grand-adventure.md

   That kid from the first town is the daughter of this town's mayor.
   The pendant worn by the female healer is the key to saving the world.
   How big a deal is this?
+* **Fools Rush In...**
+  You do something impulsive and rash, driven by the heat of the moment.
+  How does it go badly?
+  What would have been lost if you hadn't rushed in?
+* **Romantic Entanglement!**
+  Love, romance, or attraction comes into play in the scene.
+  A PC or NPC might have a sweetheart who becomes part of the action, or is put at risk by some action.
+  What is the nature of the entanglement?
+  How does it complicate things?

 ## Advancement